cloud-barista/cb-tumblebug/init/README.md

 ## Prerequisites
 - Python 3.8.0 or higher is installed
 - uv 0.6.16 or higher is installed
+  - uv is an emerging Python package and project manager
 - Python packages listed in `pyproject.toml`

 ### `uv` installation